tud-acs/lab1-ci/README.md

 * Implement the experiments that benchmark these functions.
 * Make sure all tests pass.
 * Benchmark your solution.
+* Optimize your implementations.
+* Benchmark your optimizations.
 * Write a report.
 * Turn in your report.
 * Rejoice with the knowledge that you have gained.